hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 🗒Note: "PolicyPublicRead" is the IAM Policy's name.

-You can also use the Object Store Web GUI to create the IAM Policy, like the following screenshot👇.
+You can also use the Object Store Web GUI to create the IAM Policy, like shown in the following screenshot👇.

 <a href="https://ibb.co/xsH1nYH"><img src="https://i.ibb.co/n0C7XBC/Object-Store-Create-IAMPolicy-1.png" alt="Object-Store-Create-IAMPolicy-1" border="0"></a>